Frequently Asked Questions

 -

-Our Biolaminin cell culture matrices are the only original full length, recombinant laminins on the market, with all the functional domains intact.
-Laminins isolated from tissue is an impure mix of several ECM proteins.
-Moreover, during isolation, the proteins tend to be heavily degraded with the consequence of structural integrity and lost function.
-A fractionated or truncated laminin molecule, or laminins isolated from tissues, lack many of the domains which are needed by the cells to form proper extracellular matrix network and to stimulate cellular signal transductions.
-Hence, only the intact, full-length laminin can create a more authentic cell culture environment.
+Laminins isolated from tissues are an impure mix of several ECM proteins.
+Moreover, the proteins are heavily degraded during isolation and lose structural integrity and function.
+A fractionated or truncated laminin molecule, or undefined laminins isolated from tissues, lacks many of the domains that are needed by the cells to form a proper extracellular matrix network and to stimulate cellular signal transductions.
+Hence, only the intact, recombinant full-length laminin can create a more authentic and defined cell culture environment.

 -